-Masdevallias and Draculas grow throughout Central and South America and can be found as far north as southern Mexico and southward to Peru.
-They are, for the most part, cool growers and can be found at high elevations in the mountainous cloud forests where they thrive on the high humidity.
-Some grow right at the snowline; it is not uncommon to see them become lightly dusted with fast melting snow.
-Still others grow in warmer and somewhat drier conditions where the plants do get some drying between rains.
-The colors and flower shapes are mind-boggling.
-Some of the hybrids have been found to have more vigor, making them easier to grow and bloom while retaining the intriguing colors and shapes.
+Belonging to the Pleurothallidinae subtribe, Masdevallia and Dracula orchids grow throughout Central and South America, although they can be found as far north as Mexico and as far south as Peru.
+They are, for the most part, cool growers and can be found at high elevations in the mountainous cloud forests where they thrive in high humidity.
+Some species grow right at the snowline, and it is not uncommon to see them become lightly dusted with fast melting snow.
+Still, others grow in warmer and somewhat drier conditions where the plants dry slightly between rains.
+The colors and flower shapes of this orchid group are incredibly diverse!
+Some of the hybrids have been found to have more vigor, making them easier to grow and bloom at intermediate temperatures while retaining the intriguing colors and shapes.

 In nature, the thinner-leaved species primarily grow in shady conditions (approx. 1200 foot-candles), so that if a hand is passed over the leaves it does not produce a shadow.
 There are, however, a few thicker-leaved species species that experience fairly bright, dappled sunlight (approx. 3500 foot-candles).
 Be careful in the summer not to overexpose the plants to direct sunlight.